-In our last topic, “When to Use or Ignore Workplace Feedback”, the Navigator provided a method for the employee to determine if feedback from a manager, client, or peer is genuine – and not based on bias or other ulterior motives.
+In our last topic, “When to Use or Ignore Workplace Feedback”, I provided a method for the employee to determine if feedback from a manager, client, or peer is genuine – and not based on bias or other ulterior motives.

 We now shift our focus to the other side of the coin; the beleaguered manager who withholds feedback because of a resistant employee population that prefers gold stars to criticism.

 Social Media Has Trained Us to Ignore Criticism

 To appreciate the feedback challenge that managers now face, consider your own experience as a consumer where you may have been deputized as a marketing agent.
 The setup will likely be familiar to you.
 A cashier, waiter, or hotel manager boldly asks you to post a glowing review on Google or TripAdvisor without asking you for direct feedback about their services.
 If you comply, without offering candid constructive feedback to the provider of the service, then you are complicit in what I call a “skip-level endorsement”.
 This increasingly common dynamic exists because society has cut out the middleman (or middleperson) on the way to advancement.
 The narcissism of social media that only values what can be publicly curated, asks itself, “Why bother to ask for personal feedback when you can take a shortcut and lobby for an endorsement instead?”

 Social media narcissism prompts the same question in the workplace as well, challenging managers in the form of these scenarios:

 - An employee who does not ask for feedback asks you for an endorsement or introduction to someone in your network on LinkedIn